Tejasvigupta/Interactive-graphics-for-ChemoSpec-GSOC2021/README.md

 This week was probably the most toughest week.This week I worked on `plotScores` function. `plotScores` function is a combination of 4 functions working together to make the plot.
 It was a little difficult to get started with it as the code was more complex than the rest of the functions till now.
 Once I understood the code of the function, I started with plotting the points.
 This is a special function as it used two kinds of symbol modes.
 In case of `use.sym==FALSE` the function plots a plot with same symbols but different colors, representing differnt `spectra's`.
 On the other hand `use.sym==TRUE` plots a black and white plot with diffenrent `spectra's` representing differnt symbols.
 After plotting the points I worked on plotting the `ellipses`.
 Initially I decided to to use the `stat_ellipse` geom, but later decied to use `geom_path` over it. `Stat_ellipse` basically calculates the coordinates of the ellipse and then plot them, however in our case we already had the coordinates precalculated so using `stat_ellipse` seemed unnecessary.
 There are three options for plotting an ellipse in `plotScores`.
 First is classical way, second is robust way and the third way is plotting both of them together.
 I coded the ellipses one by one.
 After coding th plot my main focus was to use somehow use the `leg.loc` (legend location) used in base mode in `ggplot2` mode.
 Sadly, `ggplot2` does not provide a way of directly putting the `legend` in the desired position such as `topright` or `bottomright` etc .
 I manually hardcoded the conditions in `ggplot2` mode.
 Finally I worked on putting the ellipse information and method on the plot along with labelling of the points.

 With this function `ggplot2` mode is comming to an end with final testing and documentation remaining.
-By the end of next week I will hopely start my work on `plotly` mode.
+By the end of next week I will hopefully start my work on `plotly` mode.

 ### My commits during this period :
 Commits of this week will be in the the pull request which will be merged next week.<br>